 By Bryanna Tanase

-They say to never give up on the thing you can’t live without; for me, that thing is horses.
-Horses have always been a source of hope and joy for me; there’s nothing else like forging a partnership with an animal bigger and stronger than you.
+They say to never give up on the thing you can’t live without; for me, that thing is the horse.
+Horses have always been a source of hope and joy for me.
+There’s nothing else like forging a partnership with an animal bigger and stronger than you.

 I am a lifelong horse lover, and my fascination with horses began when I took a field trip to a farm in preschool and fell in love with a palomino pony there.
 From then on, I spent as much time as I could learning about horses through books, movies, and video games.
 Pony rides at the zoo and vacation trail rides were some of the only experiences I had with horses during my childhood, but I jumped at the chance to participate in it all.

 I discovered the sport of para dressage at age 11, when I searched the internet to see if there were riders with disabilities out there, and to my pleasant surprise, there were.
 I watched riders like Rebecca Hart and Roxanne Trunnell give their all in the ring with their horses.
 I was already a huge fan of able-bodied dressage, and dressage as a whole is my favorite discipline, so I knew I had to be a part of para dressage, too.

 I wasn’t able to start riding and being around horses regularly until I was 17 years old, when my parents got me a voucher for four lessons at Quantum Leap Farm as a Christmas gift.
 I had waited 17 years for a chance to chase my dream after persistently asking my parents for lessons, and I was so excited.